This post may contain affiliate links. Please read our disclosure policy.

 - Stir in the tomatoes, capers, and olives.
 Reduce the heat and simmer gently for 15-20 minutes, stirring occasionally, until the sauce has thickened and the flavors meld.

 - Season with salt & pepper as needed.
-Toss with the drained pasta (add a splash of the hot water water prior to draining if you wish to thin the sauce) and enjoy.
+Toss with the drained pasta (add a splash of the hot pasta water prior to draining if you wish to thin the sauce), and garnish with parsley if desired.

 - I recommend San Marzano plum tomatoes for best flavor.
 You may swap the whole canned tomatoes with crushed tomatoes if you prefer.